 “All the beds was on a ward in a long row.
 All them linens on the beds, see.
 The folks they had at the back could’never got out…the fire just burned up in front the door.”

 Mrs. Parkins, trying to picture a thing that had happened the year she was born, sat silent.
 A forbidden horror, a whispered secret among the youngsters, a cautionary tale from a grown-up.

 “They said they was stacked like kindling wood under the windows.
 That’s what I always recollect.”

 He had not lived through those times, that even Esta and Mrs. Parkins knew only by legend.
-Today, Charmante sat on the morning bus nesting against her hip a paper sack.
+Today, Charmante sat on the morning bus nesting a paper sack against her hip.